fethica/UITableViewJSON/README.md

 }
 ```

-* Call the the function in the `viewDidLoad` to initialise the NSArray property
+* Call the function in the `viewDidLoad` to initialise the NSArray property

 ```objectivec
 - (void)viewDidLoad {